Vic Ratsma

-Wieste (Vic) Ratsma (1934–2004) was a journalist and political activist.
+Wietse (Vic) Ratsma (1934–2004) was a journalist and political activist.
 Born in the Netherlands, he came to Canada and worked as a quality control inspector for the Canada Post while raising his family in the city of Winnipeg, Manitoba.

 He has been described as a "lifelong political activist, antiwar organizer, poet and essayist," but argued that he was not qualified to be called a poet.
 He stated that he would prefer to be labeled as a person who "occasionally writes some poetry as well".